 This could jumpstart your word-of-mouth marketing and attract clients right away.

 You can transport people to medical appointments, to and from long-term care, or to other health care or medical facilities.
-You could also offer prescription delivery and COVID testing transportation.
+Additionally, consider providing prescription delivery services to meet the needs of patients who cannot easily travel.

 How much should you charge for medical transportation?